kyma-project/cli/docs/user/tutorials/01-40-fast-prototyping-app-push.md

     - A Deployment, Service, and APIRule are created.
     - The Object Store binding secret is mounted at `/bindings/secret-object-store-binding`, and `SERVICE_BINDING_ROOT=/bindings` is set automatically.

+> [!NOTE]
-    > **Note:** The same approach works for any language supported by Cloud Native Buildpacks — Node.js, Go, Python, .NET, and more.
+> The same approach works for any language supported by Cloud Native Buildpacks — Node.js, Go, Python, .NET, and more.

 ### Verify the Deployment